ibm-cloud-docs/satellite/iam.md

 {: shortdesc}

 * [{{site.data.keyword.satelliteshort}} location](#iam-resource-loc), including actions for locations and hosts.
-* [{{site.data.keyword.satelliteshort}} config](#iam-resource-config), including actions for configurations, subscriptions, clusters, cluster groups, resources, and other components that use {{site.data.keyword.satelliteshort}} config like storage.
+* [{{site.data.keyword.satelliteshort}} Config](#iam-resource-config), including actions for configurations, subscriptions, clusters, cluster groups, resources, and other components that use {{site.data.keyword.satelliteshort}} Config like storage.
 * [{{site.data.keyword.satelliteshort}} Link](#iam-resource-link), including actions for endpoints and sources.
 * [Other services](#iam-resource-services), like {{site.data.keyword.openshiftlong_notm}} clusters and {{site.data.keyword.satelliteshort}}-enabled services.

 ### Location
 {: #iam-resource-loc}

-Review details about the {{site.data.keyword.satelliteshort}} config IAM resource type.
+Review details about the {{site.data.keyword.satelliteshort}} Config IAM resource type.
 {: shortdesc}

 If you scope an access policy to the `location` resource type, the users must target the regional endpoint to interact with the location.
 For more information, see the [troubleshooting topic](/docs/satellite?topic=satellite-ts-location-missing-location).